Essendon Football Club: Kevin Sheedy era (1981–2007)

-ASADA/WADA investigation (2013–2016)
+Supplements saga and fallout (2013 - 2021)

-During 2013, the club was investigated by the AFL and the Australian Sports Anti-Doping Authority (ASADA) over its 2012 player supplements and sports science program, most specifically over allegations into illegal use of peptide supplements.
-An internal review found it to have "established a supplements program that was experimental, inappropriate and inadequately vetted and controlled", and on 27 August 2013, the club was found guilty of bringing the game into disrepute for this reason.
-Among its penalties, the club was fined A$2 million, stripped of early draft picks in the following two drafts, and forfeited its place in the 2013 finals series (having originally finished seventh on the ladder); Hird was suspended from coaching for twelve months.
-Several office-bearers also resigned their posts during the controversy, including chairman David Evans and CEO Ian Robson.
+In 2013, Essendon was investigated by the AFL and the Australian Sports Anti-Doping Authority (ASADA) over its 2012 player supplements program, specifically regarding the alleged use of the banned peptide Thymosin beta-4.
+On 27 August 2013, the AFL found the club guilty of bringing the game into disrepute for establishing a program that was "experimental, inappropriate and inadequately vetted".
+The club was fined A$2 million, stripped of early draft picks, and disqualified from the 2013 finals series.
+Senior coach James Hird was suspended for twelve months, and several executives, including chairman David Evans and CEO Ian Robson, resigned.